jullienl/HPE-COM-PowerShell-Library/README.md

 For general questions or discussions that don't require tracking, join our GitHub Discussions: [Join the discussion][github-chat-link]

+## Disclaimer

+Please note that the HPE GreenLake APIs are subject to change.
+Such changes can impact the functionality of this library.
+We recommend keeping the library updated to the latest version to ensure compatibility with the latest API changes.

 ## Want more?

 * [HPE GreenLake Developer Portal](https://developer.greenlake.hpe.com/)